Garics2000/ui-test/README.md

 #### 3. For MacOS users only
 MacOS has some network limitations applicable to docker containers.
 Particularly it doesn't allow to resolve localhost address from  containers inside.
-Use special docker DNS host.docker.internal to resolve localhost in such cases.
+Use special docker DNS host.docker.internal as a workaround in such cases.
 See https://docs.docker.com/docker-for-mac/networking/ for more details.
 Make sure that base_url property in **config.properties** file has the following value:
 ```
 base_url=http://host.docker.internal:8111